Characterizing Truthful Multi-Armed Bandit Mechanisms

 In recent years there has been much interest in understanding the implication of strategic behavior on the performance of algorithms whose input is distributed among selfish agents.
 This study was mainly motivated by the Internet, the main arena of large scale interaction of agents with conflicting goals.
 The field of Algorithmic Mechanism Design~\cite{NR01} studies the design of mechanisms in computational settings (for background see the recent book~\cite{NRTV07} and survey~\cite{Rou08}).

-Much attention has been drawn to the market for sponsored search (e.g.~\cite{LPSV07,EOS07,Varian07, MSVV07,Aggarwal-Muthukrishnan-focs08-tutorial}), a billions dollar market with numerous auctions running every second.
-Research on sponsored search mostly focus on equilibria of the Generalized Second Price (GSP) auction~\cite{EOS07,Varian07}, the auction that is most commonly used in practice (e.g. by Google and Yahoo), or on the design of truthful auctions~\cite{AGM06}.
-All these auctions rely on knowing the rates at which users click on the different advertisements (a.k.a.
-Click-Through-Rates, or CTRs), and do not consider the process in which these CTRs are learned or refined over time by observing users' behavior.
+Much attention has been drawn to the market for sponsored search (e.g.~\cite{LPSV07,EOS07,Varian07, MSVV07,Aggarwal-Muthukrishnan-focs08-tutorial}), a multi-billion dollar market with numerous auctions running every second.
+Research on sponsored search mostly focus on equilibria of the Generalized Second Price (GSP) auction~\cite{EOS07,Varian07}, the auction that is most commonly used in practice (e.g. by Google and Bing), or on the design of truthful auctions~\cite{AGM06}.
+All these auctions rely on knowing the rates at which users click on the different advertisements (a.k.a. click-through rates, or CTRs), and do not consider the process in which these CTRs are learned or refined over time by observing users' behavior.
 We argue that strategic agents would take this process into account, as it influences their utility.
-Prior work~\cite{IJMT05} focused on the implication of click fraud on the methods used to learn CTRs.
-We on the other hand are interested in the implications of the \emph{strategic bidding} by the agents.
+While prior work~\cite{IJMT05} focused on the influence of click fraud on methods for learning CTRs, we are interested in the implications of the \emph{strategic bidding} by the agents.
 Thus, we consider the problem of designing truthful sponsored search auctions when the process of learning the CTRs is a part of the game.